Applying Gold Leaf•

 Both sizes definitely have their place for specific decorating purposes, and until recently I'd have opted for the full size sheet thinking it would be easier to cover a larger area, quickly.

 However, when you're applying gold leaf, if you want it to sit as flat as possible (not crumpled up) it is imperative that once it is on the cake you don't try to move it.
 So basically, you get one shot at putting it in the right place.
 This is why I found the transfer sheets so great.

-The beauty of Original Artisan Gold transfer sheets is that you can easily handle the plastic backing without touching the gold leaf.
+The beauty of our transfer sheets is that you can easily handle the plastic backing without touching the gold leaf.
 Because the backing is see-through, you can also line up your square of gold leaf exactly to the previous one, making a perfect join and maximising the area you're covering with each square.

 I can't stress how much easier I found it covering the cake with these transfers compared to a larger 11x11cm piece.
 (Ask Marcus, I couldn't stop talking about it).